Beauty and Ritual in Ancient Egypt

 Kohl was also associated with ancient Egyptian deities such as Hathor, Horus, and Ra and was thought to possess magic and protection.

 Eye painting even played a significant role in burial preparation.

 Ancient Egyptians were not permitted to face Osirus (god of the dead) in the afterlife without being made up, as they needed to assure they would be recognized in death as they were in life.

 Vials of cosmetics were always found in grave goods caches and suggested the serious nature of ritual in death, as in life.

 In the words of scholar Wendy Bonaventura, coming from a culture in which makeup is considered a protective mask, the more you wear, the more you are shielded from malign spirits and psychic forces.

-The Minx-like eyes of local Egyptian women peer back outlined in kohl and can still be found in Egyptian markets today.
+The Minx-like eyes of local Egyptian women outlined in Kohl is still fashionable today.

 Prized Egyptian perfumes and oils